praw-dev/praw/docs/pages/multiprocess.rst

 or simply a lack of an available server.
 PRAW's :class:`.MultiprocessHandler` was created to be quite resilient to such issues.
 PRAW will retry indefinitely to connect to **praw-multiprocess** server.
-This means that a **praw-multiprocess** server can be stop and restarted without any effect on programs utilizing it.
+This means that a **praw-multiprocess** server can be stopped and restarted without any effect on programs utilizing it.

 On the other hand, consecutive network failures where the :class:`.MultiprocessHandler` has no issue establishing a connection to a **praw-multiprocess** server will result in :class:`.ClientException` after three failures.
-Such failures are **not** exepected to occur and if reproducable should be :ref:`reported <report_an_issue>`.
+Such failures are **not** expected to occur and if reproducable should be :ref:`reported <report_an_issue>`.